Software Dev/Engineer, Cloud Solutions Architect, etc.

 - [email protected]

 In 2008 I chose a more technical management path and I eventually lead a team that oversaw all aspects of IT within the College of Engineering, with a very large fed&gov research focus.
 In 2015 and 2016 I co-lead a project that took on operations of several support groups: basically building consolidated service management and service delivery for those respective areas under my supervision.
 Around 25000 users and 12000 endpoints.
 I managed full stack enterprise services for these departments and centers like bare metal, networking, endpoints.
 My org was responsible for most tangible IT services used by the entire college of engineering.
 I was always a very hands on technical manager during this time due to budget constraints on state dime, and also a passion to get my hands dirty and work with researchers on groundbreaking ideas and tech.
-I got to co-author some research work and got some degrees paid for while I was there.
-A lot to do & manage with minimal resources but, hustle is free!
+I got to co-author some research work, taught and took graduate courses as well.
+A lot to do & manage with minimal resources, but hustle is free!
 I really enjoyed my time moving up the ranks in a public institution...
-I met a lot of great people, learned a lot about how to be creative and scrappy, but best of all had a great time!
+I met a lot of great people, learned a lot about how to be creative and efficient.

 I parlayed a really great student tech part-time job into my first full time gig in 2004.
 I started managing the group I worked for as a student, responsible for the student computer labs and classrooms at OSU.
 Pretty much all of them!
-All the resourcing, hiring, staffing, and IT operations under my supervision.
-As well as the technical side (AD, networking, endpoint management, etc).
+All the resourcing, hiring, staffing, and IT operations for the learning environmentsunder my supervision.
+The technical side (AD, networking, endpoint management, etc) was also under my pervue.
 At one point I managed 120 students and had 2400 computer lab seats across multiple campuses!